haydenmbradley/power-outage-machine-learning/README.md

         frameborder="0">
  </iframe>

 This figure highlights the point that different outage causes have dramatically different distributions of their resulting power outage durations.
-This means that incorporating `CAUSE.CATEGORY` into out model could carry meaningful predictive weight.
+This means that incorporating `CAUSE.CATEGORY` into our model could carry meaningful predictive weight.

 Continuing, I looked at the relationship between `OUTAGE.DURATION` and `CUSTOMERS.AFFECTED`: